rrohm/fx-behaviour/README.md

 private Button buttonWithContextMenu;

 /**
-* This label an the following one have a visual effect applied to them.
+* This label and the following one have a visual effect applied to them.
 */
 @FXML
 @FXBehaviour(behaviour = HoverScaleBehaviour.class)